 This is what happened to Phil.
 Surgeons at M.D.
 Anderson Cancer Center in Houston took out his tumor and six months later it reared its ugly head again.
 But luckily, it came back in an area of the brain right above where the tumor was and this gave doctors a chance to treat it.
 Instead of opting for another surgery, he entered the Delta 24 clinical trial.
 The trial involves injecting a modified cold virus directly into the tumor.
 Since entering the trial in April 2012, Phil has seen his tumor shrink every 8 weeks to the point where it is now non-existent.
 Of the 29 people in the trial, only two others had the same outcome.
 Baumann feels more than blessed.

-This year’s event will feature games and activities for the kids, a silent auction, a live auction, featuring such items as a guitar signed by the members of U2, along with plenty of music.
-A slew of local bands will start at 11 a.m. and country music superstar, John Michael Montgomery, will end the day with a headlining concert beginning at 8 p.m.
+This year’s event will feature games and activities for the kids, a silent auction, and a live auction.
+A slew of local bands will start at 11 a.m. with American Idol top 10 finalist, Sundance Head, headlining the 12-hour event.

-I have followed the progress of Curefest 2013 on Facebook and it’s amazing to see how the community has come together for this event.
-Friends, family and strangers from all walks of life have donated time and treasures to help this family make a difference in the lives of people who are searching for a miracle.
+My band, The Crashers, played Curefest 2013 and it was amazing to see how the community came together for this event.
+Friends, family and strangers from all walks of life donated time and treasures to help this family make a difference in the lives of people who are searching for a miracle.

 “It takes your breath away when we see how the community has supported our family and our quest to find a cure for brain cancer. ” said Misty Baumann.
 “It’s going to be a great day.”